To Love A Russian

 Fourteen years ago the betrothal of Miss Georgina Franklin’s betrothal to Prince Vladimir Demetri James Petroski caused a fluster in parlors across London.
 Fourteen years later the Petroski brothers arrived in London setting it alight with their breathtaking presence, bone melting accents and heart fluttering masculinity; eligible women were all interested in their availability.
 And yet the Prince’s betrothed, Miss Georgina Franklin, was yet to receive a visit.

-Below is a taster of The Russian Betrothal, I hope you like it!
+Below is a taste of Betrothed, I hope you like it!

 Miss Georgina Franklin’s betrothal to Prince Vladimir Demetri James Petroski was announced to the world when she was six and he was eleven.
 The idea that a well-to-do capitalist and investor of an untitled family could arrange such a match for his daughter kicked up a fluster and a fuss throughout parlors across London.
 As the years went by and far more current and interesting events took the limelight, the gossip paled, and the betrothal became a little-known fact.
 Fourteen years later and only the old vanguard of dowagers still had it on their registers and lists.
 So, when the Petroski brothers arrived in London in December 1898 and set it alight with their breathtaking presence, bone melting accents and heart fluttering masculinity, eligible women of status were all interested in their availability.
 It was simply a matter of time until the Russian Betrothal and all its attendant speculation would once again raise its head.